Asifpatan05/Plant-Leaf-Disease-Detection-System-Using-AI-Algorithms/README.md

 Consider incorporating additional features:
 - **Disease Prediction:** Predict potential disease outbreaks based on environmental data.
 - **Integration with IoT Devices:** Combine with sensors for real-time monitoring.

-By following these steps, you'll create a robust and practical Plant Leaf Disease Detection System that can significantly benefit agricultural practices.